culturing/poems/Romance Revisited.md

 More than sounds were heard,\
 more said than words\
 as we relieved the burn\
-that's itched for all these years.
+that itched for all those years.

 Something in that breeze\
 put love at ease,\